ianozsvald/dataframe_visualiser/README.md

 Finally with `show_cells` we can subsample a set of rows and show their dtypes and whether they're NaN or not, to get an idea about the relationship between NaNs and other data:

 ![show_cells](https://github.com/ianozsvald/dataframe_visualiser/blob/master/example_titanic_show_cells.png)

+## TODO

+ * don't subsample df and then analyse, instead analyse before subsampling to count NaNs in full columns